4 Common Tax-Filing Mistakes and How to Avoid Them

 Red Flag #3: Claiming unsupported deductions

 The IRS keeps a careful eye on certain tax deductions in order to discourage abuse, particularly if the deduction is especially large or unusual, such as a big donation to a charity.
-Be sure to keep meticulous records to support the deductions on your tax return and when it comes to charitable donations, verify that any organization to which you donate is recognized by the government as a tax-exempt entity.
-You can use the IRS’s “Exempt Organizations Select Check” tool to confirm an organization’s tax status.
+Be sure to keep meticulous records to support the deductions on your tax return, and for charitable donations, verify that the government recognizes any organization that you donate to as a tax-exempt entity.
+You can confirm an organization’s tax status with the IRS’s “Exempt Organizations Select Check” tool.

 Red Flag #4: Entering information incorrectly

-Sometimes, it’s the simplest mistakes that can cause the biggest headaches.
+Sometimes, the simplest mistakes cause the biggest headaches.
 For example, entering the wrong Social Security or tax ID number can cause major problems in processing your return.
 To guard against such missteps:

 - Review all numbers on your return for accuracy.

 - Check that all the names on the return are spelled correctly.